gangasravani14/Angledetection/README.md

 a.
 Install visual code editor.

 b.
-Install Python: Ensure that Python is installed on your system.
-You can download and install Python from the official Python website (https://www.python.org) based on your operating system.
+Install Python: You can download and install Python from the official Python website (https://www.python.org) based on your operating system.

 c.
 Install OpenCV: Install
 the OpenCV library using pip, the Python package installer.
 Open a command prompt or terminal and run the following command: pip install opencv-python.